 We underestimated the amount of work that such a site requires by an order of magnitude.
 And we overestimated the amount of work that we will be able to dedicate to it by another order of magnitude.

 The end-result of those miss-estimations is clearly visible: What was originally envisioned to be one-stop entry into the world of captcha became a somewhat outdated list of ASP.NET and ASP captchas :(

 Hopefully, down the road we will have more time to dedicate to making it into a universally usable captcha resource.

 Quite frankly, reCAPTCHA is actually the only BotDetect competitor worth a mention.

 Don't get us wrong, it is not that we respect reCAPTCHA as a particularly good captcha implementation.
 In fact we do not, not at all.

 We consider reCAPTCHA to be an extremely end-user-unfriendly security disaster just waiting to happen.

-However, we do respect the market footprint that reCAPTCHA has established.
-And above everything else, we respect the CMU public relations team that accomplished it.
+However, what we do respect is the market footprint that reCAPTCHA has established.
+And above everything else, we respect the CMU public relations team that originally accomplished it.

 If you wish to explore the possibility of torturing your hard-won visitors, prospects and customers with two-words-long illegible captchas for the sole benefit of Google shareholders — feel free to dig into it.